sreejeet/garagesale/README.md

 3. [PostgreSQL](https://www.postgresql.org/)

 ## A consolidated list of resources I found useful.
+(Please raise an issue if you find any broken link)
 1. [The complete guide to Go net/http timeouts](https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts/)
 2. [So you want to expose Go on the Internet](https://blog.cloudflare.com/exposing-go-on-the-internet/)
 3. [Parsing JSON files With Golang](https://tutorialedge.net/golang/parsing-json-with-golang/)